klinquist/SunsetActionTile/README.md

 * timeformat=24 (For 24 hour time)
 * fontsize=x.x (changes the font size & spacing.
 Specified as a multiplier... i.e. for 20% bigger, use &fontsize=1.2)
+* offset=x (number of minutes you'd like the result to be offset, supports both positive and negative numbers)

 ActionTiles discussion forum: